 There are six compulsory subjects in WBCS Mains Exam and one paper is optional.
 The optional paper comprises of two papers.
 The optional paper is to be chosen by the candidates who will be opting to join Group A and Group B services.
 Each of these papers will consist of 200 marks of 3 hours each.
 The WBCS Mains Exam Pattern is given below.

 |WBCS Mains Exam Paper||Compulsory Papers||Marks|

 |Paper-V||The Constitution of India and Indian Economy including role and functions of Reserve Bank of India||200||200||200||200|

 |Paper-VI||Arithmetic & Test of Reasoning||200||200||200||200|

 |Paper-VII||Optional Subject – One subject to be chosen||400||400||–||–|

-The Main Examination shall consist of six compulsory papers and one optional paper consisting of two papers to be chosen by the candidates.
-Out of six compulsory papers four papers i.e. (i) General Studies- I, (ii) General Studies- II, (iii) The Constitution of India and Indian Economy including role and functions of Reserve Bank of India and (iv) Arithmetic and Test of Reasoning will be of MCQ Type to be answered in OMR answer sheets and remaining two compulsory papers i.e. Paper – I and Paper – II will be of conventionally written exam.
+The Main Examination shall consist of six compulsory papers and one optional paper.
+The optional paper will have two papers to be chosen by the candidates.
+Out of six compulsory papers four papers i.e. (i) General Studies- I, (ii) General Studies- II, (iii) The Constitution of India and Indian Economy including role and functions of Reserve Bank of India, and (iv) Arithmetic and Test of Reasoning will be of MCQ Type to be answered in OMR answer sheets and remaining two compulsory papers i.e. Paper – I and Paper – II will be of conventionally written exam.